TheJuliana/game/README.md

 ![alt tag](https://www.scholastic.ca/books/series/peppapig/images/header.png "ThePeppaPig")
 # ThePeppaPig: Apples!
 Game

-In this game you, playing as Peppa Pig, must collect as many apples
+In this game you, playing as Peppa Pig, must collect as many apples as you can

 ## System requirements